Contact Our Team

 Even though someone has been assessed by a medical expert as lacking the capacity to manage their own affairs the Deputy will still work closely with them and provide all practicable assistance and support to help them make their own decisions.
 In the event that is not possible the Deputy will need to make whatever decisions are necessary and are in the best interests of that person.
 Just because someone has been assessed as lacking capacity does not mean they should be treated as being unable to make any decisions.

 To find out more, visit our dedicated guide.

 Duties of a Deputy

-All deputies must be appointed by the Court of Protection and are closely supervised by the Office of the Public Guardian.
+All deputies must be appointed on Order of the Court of Protection and are closely supervised by the Office of the Public Guardian.
 Like attorneys, every deputy must act in accordance with the principles of the Mental Capacity Act 2005, work closely with family members, and consider every decision that they make very carefully to ensure that it is in the best interests of the person that lacks capacity to make it.